gpolaert/agileek.github.io/_posts/2014-07-26-docker-intro.md

 ---
 layout: post
-title:  "Introduction to Docker"
+title:  "Everything I wanted to know when I started using docker"
-date:   2014-07-26 19:18:39
+date:   2014-09-21 19:18:39
 categories: docker
 published: false
 ---
-![Docker][dockerImage]
+![Docker][dockerImage]{: .banner}

-Today I will talk to you about [Docker][docker].
+I am a huge [Docker][docker] fan.

-It has become a revolution in just a few months, whereas it wasn't production ready yet.
-But what is docker?
+I started using it a few months ago, before it was officially "production ready" (whereas everybody was already using it in production), and it took me a while to understand all the concepts brought by docker.

 ## Explanations

 ### Virtualization
 There are 3 kinds of virtualization :
 1. Hypervisors
     1.MicroKernel (Xen, Hyper-v)
     2. Monolithic (VirtualBox, ...)